If you love the flavor of coconut, and the airy lightness of meringue, this coconut cream pie with meringue topping is just for you!

 Coconut Cream Pie with Meringue

-- For this recipe, you’ll need an eight or nine inch pie crust.
+• For this recipe, you’ll need an eight or nine-inch pie crust.
 As I mentioned above, I usually make my own to freeze and have on hand for recipes like this.
-You can use any pie crust you want – homemade, store bought, gluten-free or not – including graham cracker crust.
+You can use any pie crust you want – homemade, store-bought, gluten-free, or not – including graham cracker crust.
 (I have a recipe for gluten free graham cracker crust here).
-The main thing is that with a cold pudding pie, it needs to be baked, or ready to serve before you add the pie filling.
+The main thing is that when making a cold pudding pie, it needs to be baked or ready to serve before you add the pie filling.

-- You probably have had coconut cream pie served with whipped cream on top, which is delicious.
+• You probably have had coconut cream pie served with whipped cream on top, which is delicious.
 But here, we’re using meringue.
-It’s fluffiness, and toasted flavor are just to die for when you combine it with coconut.
+It’s fluffiness and the toasted flavor is just to die for when you combine it with coconut.

-- Cornstarch or arrowroot powder are my thickeners of choice.
-Since we have gluten-free people in our home, any recipe that can be made without gluten, is made without gluten, and that includes this pie.
-I usually thicken with arrowroot powder from Judee’s ingredients. cornstarch works just as well.
+• Cornstarch or arrowroot powder are my thickeners of choice.
+Since we have gluten-free people in our home, any recipe that can be made without gluten is made without gluten, and that includes this pie.
+I usually thicken it with arrowroot powder from Judee’s ingredients. cornstarch works just as well.

 Making the pie

-The easiest way to dissolve your cornstarches to mix it with the sugar first.
+The easiest way to dissolve your cornstarch is to mix it with the sugar first.
 That way it doesn’t form big clumps.

 Then stir the milk in and heat it over medium heat.